lyteword/chspurgeon-tod/volume-4/psalm-84.md

 ## Explanatory Notes & Quaint Sayings

-**TITLE.**&nbsp;Here note, that the sons, that is, the posterity of wicked and rebellious Korah, have an honourable place in God's sacred and solemn service: for to them sundry of David's psalms are commended. . . .
+**Title &mdash;**&nbsp;Here note, that the sons, that is, the posterity of wicked and rebellious Korah, have an honourable place in God's sacred and solemn service: for to them sundry of David's psalms are commended. . . .
 Here see the verifying of God's word, for the comfort of all godly children, that the son shall not bear the iniquity of the father, Eze 18:14,17,20, if he see his father's sins and turn from them.&nbsp;*Thomas Pierson (1570-1633), in "David's Heart's Desire."*&nbsp;

 **Whole Psalm.**&nbsp;